RomansWorks/CarND-Kidnapped-Vehicle-Project/README.md

+# About

+This repo is my solution to Udacity's Kidnapped Vehicle Project.

+Please see the original project framework at [here](https://github.com/udacity/CarND-Kidnapped-Vehicle-Project).

+# Original README below

 # Overview
 This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.